 Soon after we fled the turmoil that hit Saigon in April 1975, we arrived in California at Camp Pendleton Marine Base.
 My dad decided to resettle in San Clemente, CA, where President Richard Nixon retired.
 It was a low-key, lovely Southern California beach town near the Marine base.

 On many occasions, she’d buy a bunch, make rich stock from them and then picked the meat off the cooked backs.
 The little bits of cooked chicken along with chicken fat rendered during brewing the stock figured into a pot of rice flavored by lots of celery.
 It was the best.
-Fragrantly rich and slightly greasy.
+Fragrantly rich and slightly greasy in all the good ways.

-We were eating like kings whenever we at that dish.
-Think of all the chickens it took to make our pot of rice, we marveled.
+We were eating like kings whenever that dish appeared on the table.
+Think of all the chickens it took to make our pot of rice, we marveled!
+What a sacrifice they made.
 And what a deal we got on the backs!
+Nowadays, chicken backs are still a score, even at Whole Foods but you can use canned broth (see tips below).

 Times were tough for our family when we were starting out in America, but my parents knew how to eat and live in a thrifty manner.
 They taught me the value of perusing thrift shops, weekly grocery store mailers, and discounted food shelves in order to stay within a budget.

-I've never written about chicken back and celery rice because it’s a bit ghetto.
+I long avoided writing about about chicken back and celery rice because it’s a bit ghetto.
 It’s a poor family’s food.
 Nevertheless, every couple of years I get a hanker for it and prepare a batch, most often with chicken backs saved from cutting up my own chickens.
-(I am my mother’s daughter like my aunt Bac Thoa said.)
+(I am my mother’s daughter like my aunt Bac Thoa said.
+Details for spatchcocking a chicken here.)

 Today I cooked down memory lane and the house filled with the aroma of chicken fat, rice, and celery.
 A couple of guys are laying tile in our guest bathroom and asked what I was making.
 I served it to them for lunch, with a slightly apologetic explanation for what they were eating.
 They heartily ate it up.
 “Delicious,” James said.
 “Ghetto food is my kind of food.”